 Promoters and funding sources of NewsMeter

-The company is promoted by A Bharani Kumar and B V Reddy.
+The company is promoted by A Bharani Kumar.
 A Bharani Kumar is a graduate in commerce and his vision of setting up an independent fact checking news site has been realised with News meter.
-B V Reddy is a registered private medical practitioner who is known for his medical service.
+B Malla Reddy an academician and Sandra Suares a women entrepreneur are the directors of the company.

 - Newsmeter is mostly self-funded through the Investments from promoters.
 Around 50 per cent of operational costs are borne through the investments from promoters.
 Both fact check unit and editorial team operates independently.